EvitaKnits/stitch-space/README.md

 CORS will be configured on the Django back-end to allow requests from this React front-end.
 This will be done using the `django-cors-headers` package which will handle those settings.

 **Data Fetching and State Management**
-Axios will be used for making HTTP requests to the DJango REST API back-end.
+Axios is used for making HTTP requests to the DJango REST API back-end.

-React Context will be used for simple state management.
+React Context and Hooks are used for simple state management.

 ### Data Validation